EARLY BIRD DISCOUNTS NOW ON!

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-From the moment you kick off on the west coast at the Tasman Sea on Day 2, to the final section reaching the Pacific Coast on Day 9, you'll be on an expedition-style trip, covering the required daily distances under your own steam by bike, on foot, or by river rafting.
+From the moment you kick off the coast to coast journey on the west coast at the Tasman Sea on Day 2, to the final section reaching the Pacific Coast on Day 9, you'll be on an expedition-style trip, covering the required daily distances under your own steam by bike, on foot, or by river rafting.
 Your guide sets a pace that can be kept up by the entire group, with breaks for resting, refuelling on snacks, and water.
 You will stop for lunch each day along the route, and dinner is taken after reaching the next accommodation at the end of each section.

 A support vehicle accompanies the group throughout the whole trip.
 When you finish a section - rafting, hiking, cycling, etc. - the support vehicle will be strategically waiting, ready with your next equipment or to transfer you to accommodation where needed.
 Everything is organised and supported so that you simply need to power yourself from coast to coast, without worrying about logistics.
 While the guides encourage and support everyone on the trip to complete the expedition successfully without using motorised transport, if you are unable to complete any section for any reason, the support vehicle will be on hand to take you to the next accommodation.